Transit-lab-Baghdad/Bus-routes-collector-bot/README.md

 # 📡 Transit Lab Bot | جامع البيانات

 Welcome to the **Transit Lab Bot** repository!
 This bot is designed to help users collect and save GPS tracking data in the form of `.gpx` files and transform this data into a tabular format for storage in a PostgreSQL database.
 Additionally, it gathers valuable information like fares, vehicle conditions, and bus gathering areas, including official and unofficial stops or terminals.
+We found the need for this tool to help us gather information on official and unofficial public transportation means.
+This tool is mainly used by our volunteers & contributors.

 ## 🚀 Features

 - **Collect GPS Data**: Save `.gpx` files recorded by users.
 - **Transform Data**: Convert `.gpx` data into a tabular format suitable for database storage.
+- **Simplify the gpx file** by reducing the number of points while maintaining the overall polyline shape.
 - **Save to PostgreSQL**: Store the processed data in a PostgreSQL database.
 - **Gather Additional Information**: Collect details about fares, vehicle conditions, and bus gathering areas.